Jonathan McReynolds: Music career

 His music career was started in 2012, with the release of Life Music on September 25, 2012, by Light Records and Entertainment One Music.
 This was his breakthrough released on the Billboard charts, and it placed at No. 98 on Billboard 200 along with Gospel Albums at No. 3, and at No. 23 on the Independent Albums chart.
 His song "No Gray" was a viral smash that earned him TV appearances on BET's Celebration of Gospel and fans in India Arie and Nicki Minaj.

 McReynolds's second album Life Music: Stage Two was Grammy Award nominated, a Billboard Gospel No. 1 album for four weeks, and a GMA Dove Award winner.
 It featured Israel Houghton, India.Arie and Chantae Cann and his first top five gospel hit "Gotta Have You."
 Rating the album five stars for Journal of Gospel Music, Bob Marovich says, "Life Music, Stage Two is the musical manifestation of his honest and spiritually grounded approach to dealing with the vicissitudes of daily life."
-McReynolds brought on yet another popular R&B talent, Tweet, on his EP Sessions (2016) This unannounced, surprise release reached the #1 on the iTunes Christian chart in one night.
+McReynolds brought on yet another popular R&B talent, Tweet, on his EP Sessions (2016) This unannounced, surprise release reached the No. 1 on the iTunes Christian chart in one night.

 Jonathan's third album Make Room was Jonathan's biggest success yet, earning him eight Stellar Awards and two Grammy Award nominations.
 It also debuted No. 1 on Billboard Gospel charts.
 Make Room touted his first No. 1 radio hit "Not Lucky, I'm Loved" and the huge viral smash "Cycles."
 This album garnered public support from stars of different cultures and genres like Justin Bieber, Kandi Burruss, and millions of listeners around the world.
 This project gave strong evidence to Kirk Franklin's claim that Jonathan is, in fact, "the future of Gospel Music."
 In March 2018, he broke major ground for gospel, when his one-hour TV special "Make Room" aired multiple times on TVOne.
 He was also the first in his genre to form a major partnership with Tidal.
 If all that was not enough, McReynolds just missed the bestseller list with his book "Make Room: Finding Where Faith Fits" that he released in the fall of 2018.

 In June 2019, Jonathan co-starred as a judge with Kirk Franklin, Kelly Price and Erica Campbell, on Season 9 of BET's Sunday Best.
 In 2020 he released People, an EP with "Moving On," the 2021 Grammy winner for Best Gospel Performance/Song.

 Soon after the Grammy win, "Favorite Son" a highly successful BET+ movie was released.
 His first acting role ever, McReynolds played the lead role alongside Rotimi, Serayah, and Loren Lott.

 In August 2021, McReynolds earned his fourth straight Gospel Airplay No. 1 with "Grace."

+In August 2024, McReynolds performed at the 2024 Democratic National Convention.

+McReynolds released his second book, "Before You Climb Any Higher: Valley Wisdom for Mountain Dreams," in February 2025.